entttom/timai/README.md

 ---

-Made with ❤️ for the Kimai community
+Made with love for the Kimai community